dlab-berkeley/Python-Deep-Learning-Legacy/installation-instructions.md

 ```
 conda
 ```
-_Check to see if the conda command now shows argument options._
+_Check to see if the conda command is recogenized and shows argument options._

 __If you get the error message: `command not found: conda`__ _Try running the following:_